fatihkiymet/formula-1/README.md

 # Formula App

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) latest version.

+Prerequsites

+* npm version 5.6.0 or greater

+* You must install latest version of angular cli from the specified github url above to run the application or if you have installed npm you can use `npm i -g angular-cli` command to install.

+* The official Node.js version that is supported is 10.9 or greater

 ## Development server